Justin-Credible/cordova-plugin-ouralabs/README.md

 The plugin is available via a global variable named `OuralabsPlugin`.
 It exposes the following properties and functions.

-All functions accept optional success and failure callabacks as their final two arguments, where the failure callback will receive an error string as an argument unless otherwise noted.
+All functions accept optional success and failure callbacks as their final two arguments, where the failure callback will receive an error string as an argument unless otherwise noted.

 A TypeScript definition file for the JavaScript interface is available on DefinitelyTyped.